Antonio Nicotra – Biography

 - Coordinator of NGVA Europe for the “Working Group LNG and L-CNG Stations”.

-- Consulting to Assocostieri (current).
+- Consulting to Assocostieri and private Energy Groups (current).